Best Guide Intune Win32 App Deployment | Endpoint Manager

 Download Microsoft Win32 Content Prep Tool

-In the step we will create the Win32 app using the Win32 Content Prep tool.
-We will use a simple application such as Adobe Acrobat Reader DC.
-You can also customize the Adobe Reader and then deploy it.
+We will take an application like Adobe Acrobat Reader DC and convert it to a Win32 app before deploying it.
+You can also customize Adobe Reader before deploying it.
 Check out my post on how to customize and deploy Adobe Acrobat Reader DC using SCCM.

-In the folder where the Adobe Acrobat setup files are present, create a new text file and rename it as install_adobe.cmd.
-Edit the file and enter the below command and save it.
-The below command installs Adobe Reader with customization file (AcroRead.mst).
+In the folder where the Adobe Acrobat setup files are present, create a new text file and rename it install_adobe.cmd.
+Save the file after editing it with the command below.
+The below command installs Adobe Reader with a customization file (AcroRead.mst).

 msiexec /i "%~dp0AcroRead.msi" TRANSFORMS="%~dp0AcroRead.mst" /Update "%~dp0AcroRdrDCUpd2100120155.msp" /qn